Current Job Opportunities

 While performing the duties of this job, the employee will be:

-- Regularly required sit at a computer desk and use a computer keyboard and mouse without discomfort.
+- Regularly required to sit at a computer desk and use a computer keyboard and mouse without discomfort.

 - Regularly required to see a computer screen without difficulty.
 Specific vision abilities required by this job include close vision, color vision, and ability to adjust focus.